Chaos in high-dimensional dynamical systems with tunable non-reciprocity: Abstract

 \section{Abstract}

-High-dimensional dynamical systems of interacting degrees of freedom are ubiquitous in the study of complex systems.
+High-dimensional dynamical systems of interacting variables are ubiquitous in the study of complex systems.
 When the directed interactions are totally uncorrelated, sufficiently strong and non-linear, many of these systems exhibit a chaotic attractor characterized by a positive maximal Lyapunov exponent (MLE).
 On the contrary, when the interactions are completely symmetric, the dynamics takes the form of a gradient descent on a carefully defined cost function, and it exhibits slow dynamics and aging.
 In this work, we consider the intermediate case in which the interactions are partially symmetric, with a parameter $\alpha$ tuning the degree of non-reciprocity.
 We show that for any value of $\alpha$ for which the corresponding system has non-reciprocal interactions, the dynamics lands on a chaotic attractor.
 Correspondingly, the MLE is a non-monotonous function of the degree of non-reciprocity.
-This implies that conservative forcing deriving from the gradient field of a rough energy landscape can make the system more chaotic.
+This implies that conservative forcing deriving from the gradient field of a rough energy landscape can enhance chaotic activity.

 \paragraph*{Introduction --} Many complex systems, from biological neural networks to ecosystems, are described in terms of degrees of freedom–the state of the neurons or the size of the population of different species in an ecosystem–that interact in an heterogeneous way.
-In many cases, these systems are effectively high-dimensional: the neural network in the brain is highly connected and the vast majority of ecosystems are well mixed, meaning that species are strongly interacting between each other.
+In many cases, these systems are effectively high-dimensional: the neural network in the brain is highly connected and the vast majority of ecosystems are well mixed, meaning that species are strongly interacting with each other.
 Moreover, the hallmark of these systems is that their degrees of freedom interact via non-reciprocal couplings: for example the effective influence of a given neuron on the firing rate of one of its postsynaptic neurons is not the same as for the reverse process.
 The same is true for ecosystems with a prey-predator structure.
 Therefore, models of complex systems with directed interactions cannot avoid taking into account non-reciprocity in the couplings between degrees of freedom.

 The study of non-reciprocal high-dimensional dynamical systems was started forty years ago and pioneered by Sompolinsky, Crisanti and Sommers in the context of neural networks \cite{sompolinsky1988chaos}, see also \cite{crisanti1987dynamics,crisanti1988dynamics, crisanti2018path}.
 More recently, non-reciprocity in low dimensional systems has been also investigated, see for example \cite{fruchart2021non, garces2025phase}.